meertensinstituut/broker/README.md

 # Broker

-The broker provides an easy configurable JSON interface translating JSON into Solr requests with support for caching and [query expansion](expansions.html).
-This enables simple integration of Solr functionality by websites and tools.
+The broker provides an easy configurable JSON interface translating JSON into Solr requests with support for caching and query expansion.
 Support for [Mtas](https://meertensinstituut.github.io/mtas/) is integrated in the Broker.
 See [meertensinstituut.github.io/broker/](https://meertensinstituut.github.io/broker/) for more documentation and instructions.

 A Docker image is available.
 To build and run